bitrise-io/devcenter/_articles/reviews/docker-support-on-bitrise-io.md

 ## Setting custom docker images

 You can [set a custom docker image](/tutorials/docker/use-your-own-docker-image/) for your builds if you select the Linux/Android stack on the `Stack` tab of your app's Workflow Editor.
-In most cases however you should not change this image!
+In most cases, however, you should not change this image!
 Instead, you should run `docker` commands during the build using our a `Script` step.